Power Spikes II: Reception

 Power Spikes II received mixed reception from critics and reviewers alike since launch.
 The Nintendo Switch version holds a 50% on the video game review aggregator GameRankings.

 AllGames Kyle Knight felt mixed in regards to multiple aspects of Power Spikes II, commending the visual presentation of "Hyper League" mode but panned the visual department of regular mode for being poor and criticized the audio design.
 However, Knight noted that the gameplay in regular mode was more enjoyable than that of "Hyper League" mode but ultimately regarded the game as disappointing.
-Hobby Consolas Sonia Herranz reviewed the Neo Geo CD version, commending the ability to play doubles and number of leagues but felit mixed in regards to the audiovisual presentation, criticizing the low amount of teams per leagues, slow pacing and limited movement, stating that the title "neither impresses with its appearance, nor captivates with its playability."
+Hobby Consolas Sonia Herranz reviewed the Neo Geo CD version, commending the ability to play doubles and number of leagues but felit mixed in regards to the audiovisual presentation, criticizing the low number of teams per league, slow pacing and limited movement, stating that the title "neither impresses with its appearance, nor captivates with its playability."
 MAN!ACs Martin Gaksch regarded the addition of "Hyper League" as interesting but felt it was not as refined as Super Baseball 2020.
 Gaksch criticized the viewing perspective for being suboptimal and restrictive, as well as the graphics for being unimaginative and sound, stating that "what began with great play eight years ago with great volleyball ends quite embarrassingly with Video System's second Power Spikes."

 Nintendo Lifes Dave Frear reviewed the Nintendo Switch re-release, stating that "Power Spikes II is a little too simple to offer long term appeal."
 Frear commended the visual presentation but regarded it as simple when compared to other released on Neo Geo and criticized its simplified take on volleyball.
 Superjuegos Javier Iturrioz also reviewed the Neo Geo CD version, criticizing graphics for the small size of sprites, lack of variety and forced screen scrolling.
 Iturrioz also felt that the game did not take advantage of the CD format in terms of audio design.
 He commended the inclusion of special moves when playing "Hyper League" mode but criticized the lack of additional actions during gameplay.
 German magazine Video Games stated in their review that "With this volleyball simulation programmed by Videosystems, Taito is now producing its first Neo-Geo product.
 The Japanese, however, knew why they waited so long, because Powerspikes 2 is anything but substantial in terms of fun."